Zenni Optical: Website and products

 The company sells glasses and sunglasses on the Internet only.
-It sells 2,300 frames and supports progressive lens and bifocals but does not support contact lens.
+It sells 2,300 frames and supports progressive lens and bifocals.
+Zenni began selling contact lenses in 2024, offering 45 types at launch.
 It is able to keep costs down compared to glasses specialty stores by offering brands they have created instead of name brands.
 The company's designers create every glasses frame sold on its website.
 The designers work with professional gamers and people in sports halls of fame to create themed glasses.
-Customers can add an tailor-made etching to the glasses' arm.
+Customers can add a tailor-made etching to the glasses' arm.
 The company offers prescription safety glasses marketed for people studying science and collaborated with Rashida Jones for a line she organizes.
 It has a four-year contract with the designer Iris Apfel to create a line of glasses.
 Zenni offers a collection of glasses constructed entirely from recycled plastic.
 It distributes some money made from sales of that collection, "ReMakes by Zenni", to One Percent for the Planet and the Wyland Foundation, two non-profit organizations focused on the environment.

-The company's blog features listicles and articles that discuss their products, arranging them by popular culture occurrences and various subject matter such as Harry Potter houses and the zodiac.
+The company's blog features listicles and articles that discuss their products, arranging them by popular-culture occurrences and various subject matter such as Harry Potter houses and the zodiac.
 The website allows users to select frames by size, shape, color, and material.
-Zenni tracks their users' frame choices in an Oracle Corporation database to give the company a better idea of the inventory it needs to maintain.
+Zenni tracks their users' frame choices in an Oracle database to give the company a better idea of the inventory it needs to maintain.
 It provides a widget that allows customers to do an online fitting of eyeglass frames.
 The first option is Zenni Frame Fit.
 After transferring their photo to the website, a user can put a frame on their face.
 The second option is 3D Try-On in which users generate a 3-D rendering of their face, giving them the opportunity to observe their glasses-adorned face from different perspectives.
-Writing in Reviewed, Madison Durham said the Try-On "works, but ultimately wasn’t as comprehensive or workable as others we've tried".
+Writing in Reviewed, Madison Durham said the Try-On "works, but ultimately wasn't as comprehensive or workable as others we've tried".

 To order glasses, customers need to provide their eyeglass prescription and a measurement of their pupillary distance (PD).
 Zenni has a web page that supports measuring the PD.
 Columnist Mary Hunt praised Zenni for offering "the absolute cheapest prices on plastic frames" and said it has "a wide range of frame styles and lens options".
 All glasses delivered to customers are accompanied by a glasses holder and a cloth for cleaning.
 The company's products have a warranty of 30 days in which they can receive either a 100% credit to be used to purchase other products or 50% of their money back.
 The health website Everyday Health said "the return policy for Zenni orders isn't as competitive as other retailers' return policies" and Wirecutter said the retailer has "an inferior return policy".
 Authors Daniel Padgett and Andrew Loos said that Zenni competitor Warby Parker allows customers to ship and return products without charge whereas Zenni is "less lenient".